otammato/CICD_Jenkins_JavaSpringBoot_Docker_Kubernetes_AWS_EKS/README.md

 aws --version
 ```

-configure aws cli using your Access key and Secret access key
+Configure aws cli using your Access key and Secret access key

 ```
 aws configure